mehwaffle10/Waffle_Balance/README.md

 ### Vehicles
 - Take full damage from swords and arrows
+- Take 3x damage from builders instead of 2x
 - Take 5x damage from bomb arrows instead of 8x
 - Take 4.5x damage from kegs
 - Deploy instantly